clsn/oblique/README.md

 Phenny Web Services
 ===================

-A collection of Web services for the [Phenny](http://inamidst.com/phenny/) IRC bot:
+A collection of web services for the [Phenny](http://inamidst.com/phenny/) IRC bot:

 > Phenny is a popular IRC bot written in Python.
 She runs on the Freenode IRC server amongst others, and has the usual sundry facilities that one expects from an IRC bot, such as Wikipedia and dictionary lookups.
 She is modularly extensible, and can reload modules on the fly.